damianj/ACE-RESTful/README.md

 ### Testing

 You can quickly test out API endpoints via the PowerShell by starting up Adept ACE, connecting to the robot, and starting the application and clicking 'START'.
 After these steps you can use the PowerShell command below as a template to test out your API endpoints.
+The command below calls a `CartesianMove` on the robot, other endpoints may take different JSON payloads or none at all.
+Look at the usage documentation for these details, but this should get you started.

 ```powershell
 PS > Invoke-WebRequest -UseBasicParsing http://localhost:9001/api/move/cartesian -ContentType "application/json" -Method POST -Body "{ 'Accel': 100, 'Decel': 100, 'Speed': 10, 'StraightMotion': true, 'MotionEnd': 'Blend', 'SCurveProfile': 0, 'X': 10, 'Y': 10, 'Z': 0, 'Yaw': 0, 'Pitch': 0, 'Roll': 0}"